wilkenstein/redis-mock-js/README.md

 The goal is to have one-to-one feature parity with all redis commands, so that this implementation can simply be dropped into an existing redis-backed codebase.
 Redis has a lot of commands!
 Some of them are easy, and some are quite complex.

-Version 0.1.0 should have support for almost all redis commands, minus the hyperloglog commands and the key-movement commands, such as migrate.

 To find out what commands a particular version of redis-js supports, run the following commands:

 ````bash